saurabhp75/saurabhp75.github.io/_notes/django_auth.md

 first_name = models.CharField(max_length=30)
 ```

-ForeignKey, ManyToManyField and OneToOneField require the first argument to be a model class, so use the verbose_name keyword argument.
+**ForeignKey**, **ManyToManyField** and **OneToOneField** require the first argument to be a model class, so use the verbose_name keyword argument.
 The convention is not to capitalize the first letter of the verbose_name.
 Django will automatically capitalize the first letter where it needs to.
 ```python
 poll = models.ForeignKey(
     Poll,